kcudding/ecotheory.github.io/theorydata/datatheory.md

 <img src="modelshogweed.png" width="80%" style="display: block; margin: auto;" />
 <font size="2"><div align="center">[Cuddington et al. (2022)](https://doi.org/10.1007/s10530-021-02645-x)</div></font>`

-## Lessons from the Giant Hogweed Maxent mode
+## Lessons from the Giant Hogweed Maxent study
-- we can use data-driven modelling to identify mechanism
+1. we can use data-driven modelling to identify mechanism
     - requirements for cold seed stratification temperatures to break dormancy
-    - with development delays above this range
+    - with moisture requirements?
-- this use of a data-driven model does require constraints, previous experiment, and some logical connections
+2.  this use of a data-driven model does require constraints, previous experiment, and some logical connections

+## Conclusion

+Let's use models more effectively by:

+- <span style="color:#8b0000; font-weight: bold">Focussing on mechanism</span>
+- <span style="color:#8b0000; font-weight: bold">Understanding all the model predictions</span>
+- <span style="color:#8b0000; font-weight: bold">Moving between mechanistic and data-driven models</span>

 ## Open Science